ImagicTheCat/FundamentalChemistry/README.md

 * A powerful generator to power the laser network and the machines.
 * Not only combustion, this generator can be used in many ways, like draining power directly from the environment (wind, water flowing, heat source below).

+Technical notes:

+* Produce 1E per adjacent flowing water.
+* Produce 1E if in contact with air (only adjacent).
+* Produce a variable amount of energy depending of the heat source under the generator.
+* Produce a variable amount of energy depending of the fuel used.

 #### Energy storage

 * Store generated energy.